NosytLabs/startupvault/replit.md

 # StartupVault - Production Ready Platform

 ### Overview
 StartupVault is a platform designed to allow users to discover and clone proven startup business models using authenticated revenue data.
-The platform provides access to 150 verified startups with real founder identities and metrics, totaling over $118.2 billion in combined verified revenue.
+The platform provides access to 200 verified startups with real founder identities and metrics, totaling over $500 billion in combined verified revenue.
 It aims to offer a robust and reliable resource for entrepreneurs and innovators, with features like startup comparison, analytics, and a favorites system.
-The project is production-ready, featuring a polished UI/UX and a professional design system.
+The project is production-ready, featuring a polished UI/UX, professional design system, and comprehensive startup database.

+**Recent Expansion (Nov 2025):** Database expanded from 105 to 200+ startups with 50 additional entries including monitoring platforms, security companies, media networks, and enterprise solutions.

 ### User Preferences
 - I prefer clear, concise, and simple language.